Enjoy browsing, but unless otherwise noted, these houses are private property and closed to the public -- so don't go tromping around uninvited!

 NCModernist

 2005 - The Seventh Day Adventist Church House, 208 St. Mary's Street, Raleigh NC.
 Built in 1931, The Seventh Day Adventist Church ceased services in 1982.
 The congregation moved to new quarters and the building became an office.
-In 1992 it was sold to Simon Griffiths as a photography studio.
+Sold in 1991 to Simon Griffiths as a photography studio.
 Hall bought it in 2005 and started restoration of the floors and ceilings.
-It is one of the most unique homes in the Triangle.
+Coverage on WRAL.
 Sold in 2018 to Scott Youmans.

 NCModernist